 Myth #1 – All homeschoolers live on a farm in the middle of nowhere.

 Unfortunately, I was not raised on a farm.
 I say unfortunately because who in their right mind doesn’t love animals?
-I did get to hang out on my grandparent’s farm, but I lived in a cute colonial house with plenty of land to run around on and neighbors my age just a football field away.
+I did get to hang out on my grandparent’s farm, but I lived in a cute colonial house with plenty of land to run around on and neighbors my age just a half-football field away.

 Myth #2 – Homeschoolers have no friends.